About

 Alexis Fredericks

-Contemporary Artist
+Interdisciplinary Artist

 She received a B.F.A. in Illustration from the Savannah College of Art and Design in 2024 and is currently pursuing an M.F.A. in Fibers at SCAD.